ta4j/ta4j-wiki/Trendlines-and-Swing-Points.md

 - `precedingHigherBars` / `precedingLowerBars`: how many bars immediately before must be strictly above/below the candidate.
 Must be ≥ 1 (default convenience constructor uses 3).
 - `followingHigherBars` / `followingLowerBars`: how many bars after must be strictly above/below the candidate.
 Needs future bars, so swings confirm only after this window elapses.
-- `allowedEqualBars`: how many bars on each side may equal the candidate value (helps catch rounded tops/bottoms instead of rejecting plateaus).
+- `allowedEqualBars`: maximum additional equal bars allowed in the candidate plateau.
+A plateau is emitted once at its canonical extreme instead of producing duplicate pivots.
 - Defaults: `new RecentFractalSwingLowIndicator(series)` → 3/3/0 on lows (highs mirror the parameters).

 Use fractals when you want visually obvious turning points and don’t mind waiting a few bars for confirmation.